makersmakingchange/Open-Playback-Recorder/README.md

  # Open Playback Recorder

-The Open Playback Recorder is for making it easier to document Open-Source Assistive Technology devices.
-It is intended for use by makers.
+The Open Playback Recorder is an open-source device that can record three lists of voice messages that its user can playback via the trigger of an accessible button connected through a 3.5 mm mono jack.
+It aims to assist users with communication difficulties by giving them alternative methods to engage in conversation.
+This device has functionality like AbleNet’s Big Mack or Step by Step.

 The device is comprised of off-the-shelf electronics and 3D printed parts.
-The overall cost of materials is about $80 (plus $8 for component shipping).
+The overall cost of materials is about $90 (plus $8 for component shipping).

+The Open Playback Recorder is open assistive technology (OpenAT).
+Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

 <img src="Photos/Open-Playback-Recorder.jpg" width="500" alt="Picture of Open Playback Recorder.">